-The aggregate total for SFY 2022 is 52% a decrease from SFY 2021 (77%) and SFY 2020 (72%).
+The aggregate total for SFY 2023 is 54%, which is consistent with SFY 2022 of 52%.
 The PM remains below compliance.
 Systemic remediation is required.

-Discussion: A downward trend for the PM continued for 2022 and 2021 as it has for the past several years.
-The QRT suspects that the primary reason for noncompliance is related to PM #D1.
+Discussion: The QRT suspects that the primary reason for noncompliance is related to PM #D1.
 In 2021, DBHDS developed and implemented several new tools devoted to identification and remediation of risk and there are other related workgroups and initiatives within DBHDS designed to identify and mitigate risk.
 Although the data reviewed by QMR continues to indicate low compliance as discussed in the previous PM, the QRT has been reviewing data from these tools in an attempt to identify whether interventions are having an impact.
-This will also be a topic moving forward about changes that could be made to the performance measures and remediation activities for discussion in preparation for the 2023 waiver renewal.
+As noted with PM D1, an ongoing conversation among QRT members is developing a method to (at minimum) partially automate this process to help guide support coordinators and providers in the identification and addressing of assessed needs and desired outcomes.
+This may include updates to the Person Centered ISP, as it appears in the WaMS system.